tendomart/codingdojo/README.md

 # Why we're working with this dataset

+ 1. Identify the problem as either one that requires supervized or unsupervized machine learning algorithms
- 1. To Identify the target variable for predictions
+ 2. To Identify the target variable for predictions if any ?
- 2. Identify features which aid in predicting the target
+ 3. Identify features which aid in predicting the target

 # STEPS PERFORMED DURING PREPARATION
 1. Explolatory Data Analysis (EDA)